purduesigbots/ChangeUp-15in/README.md

 The setup for this type of controller is a little verbose, but it can be much more consistent than either time based or the built in PID.

+## Code Formatting
+The template contains a clang-format according to the [BLRS style guide](https://phabricator.purduesigbots.com/w/wiki/cs/design_pros2/styleguide/)
+This can be run by executing the `run-clang-format.sh` bash script and will automatically adjust all code in the project to follow the proper coding standards.